Mecha-Weasel/spittoon/README.md

 Project "Spittoon"
 ------------------

-Instructions to test Weasel's Fistful-of-Frags highlighted-server-browser (HSB) client-side modification:
+Instructions to test Weasel's Fistful-of-Frags highlighted-server-browser (HSB) client-side work-around:

 NOTE: This is all USE AT YOUR OWN RISK!